Tips for new sellers!!!

 🚨 Re-read the last paragraph.
 Your item is NOT in excellent condition if it has a stain or shows any type of wear.
 If something has a hole, it’s PLAY.
 It doesn’t matter if your child only wore it once.

 Add-ons: An add on is something you will sell only with the purchase of another non add on item.
 Currently there is no button for this, there IS a “bundle” button now, but you can purchase just bundle items so this often doesn’t work for cheap add ons.
-If you list add ons without the bundle option, know that you WILL at some point have someone buy one by itself and you will refund.
-It is no biggie.
-Email Kidizen (there is a link right under the order) and ask them to relist it for you.
-I have found adding these listings to be helpful in selling the lower end brands.
-NOT crappy stuff yall, I mean the items that you would want to buy but they are not worth the $9 mark.
-PLEASE make it very clear that an item is an add-on.
-Look at mine for an example. ($9 is my personal lowest list price because with my shop sales and fees, it leaves me with the profit I want to make it worth my time.
+If you list add ons without the bundle option, know that you WILL at some point have someone buy one by itself and you will refund and relist.
+I have found adding these listings to be helpful in selling the lower end brands. ($9 is my personal lowest list price because with my shop sales and fees, it leaves me with the profit I want to make it worth my time.
 Figure out your minimum!)

-The new FB marketplace option - simply toggle this to “on” under your shop settings.
+The FB marketplace option - simply toggle this to “on” under your shop settings.
 You have no extra work, Kidizen does it all for you.
 But now your items show on another platform.
 You do not need a FB account to use this tool.
 Think of them as bonus sales as they are always full price and take no extra work.
+NOTE!!
+If you choose to use the bundle option, these items will not push to facebook.
+What I do is list shipping separately for my bundle/add on items and note in the description I will remove the shipping cost if added to another item.
+This way, all of my items are pushed to FB.

 GET TO LISTING!!!!!